-- Make changes AND manage sharing
+- Make changes and manage sharing

-With the Make changes AND manage sharing permission:
+With the Make changes and manage sharing permission:

-- The Calendar appears under My Calendars.
+- The calendar appears under My Calendars in the left sidebar.

-- The Calendar is available from the Calendar drop-down list when creating events.
+- The calendar is available from the Calendar drop-down list when creating events.

 Note: New members of the associated MCommunity group do not receive a notification email.

-- Because Shared Account MCommunity groups do not sync to Google, inviting a Shared Account to a calendar event does not invite the members of its associated MCommunity group.
+- Because Shared Account MCommunity groups do not sync to U-M Google, inviting a Shared Account to a calendar event does not invite the members of its associated MCommunity group.

 Managing a Shared Account